 Whether you’ve founded a marketing company or a home-based beauty salon if you’re making a profit for the efforts you’ve got a business.
 You may think that you are too small or unsophisticated to be a traditional business, but that is most definitely not the case.
-All businesses which realise a profit or have an exchange of goods or services for a fee are required to be registered under South African law.
+All businesses that realise a profit or exchange goods or services for a fee must be registered under South African law.

 Successful registration allows businesses to enjoy the protections afforded by legislation.
-In order to successfully register your business, there are a number of institutions with which South African businesses are required to be registered.
+To successfully register your business, there are several institutions with which South African businesses are required to be registered.
 These include CIPC (Companies and Intellectual Property Commission) and as well as SARS (South African Revenue Services).
 A requirement for registration as a VAT Vendor applies where your projected turnover is likely to exceed R1 million.
 Businesses that have employees earning over R83 316.00 annually are further required to register for employee tax, this is where the business registers for PAYE (Pay As You Earn) tax contributions, payable by the business from the income earned by employees.
 Where your payroll exceeds more than R500 000.00 monthly your business is required to register for the payment of the Skills Development Levy (SDL).

 Apart from the essential registration requirements by legislation, the government has also instituted many incentives for the development of businesses.
-In order to qualify for these incentives, businesses are required to be registered as such.
+To qualify for these incentives, businesses are required to be registered as such.
 These initiatives provide training, resources and funding to businesses.
 These initiatives aim to enable businesses to succeed and boost our country’s economy.

-Should you require the registration of your business or have any queries with regard to the compliance of your company contact us and we will gladly assist you.
+Should you require the registration of your business or have any queries about the compliance of your company contact us and we will gladly assist you.